Wallace Wattles: Diet

 Wattles held pseudoscientific ideas about diet and was an advocate of fasting.
 He argued that energy and strength is not drawn from food but from a "mysterious power", a life force that is received into the body during sleep via the brain by God.
 Wattles believed that fasting opened the door to the possibility of spiritual immortality.
 He advocated the then-popular theories of "The Great Masticator" Horace Fletcher as well as the "No-Breakfast Plan" of Edward Hooker Dewey, which he claimed to have applied to his own life.

 Influence

 Rhonda Byrne told a Newsweek interviewer that her inspiration for creating the 2006 hit film The Secret, and the subsequent book by the same name, was her exposure to Wattles's The Science of Getting Rich.
 Byrne's daughter, Hayley, had given her mother a copy of the Wattles book to help her recover from her breakdown.
 The film itself also references, by re-popularizing the term The Law of Attraction, a 1908 book by another New Thought author, William Walker Atkinson, titled Thought Vibration or the Law of Attraction in the Thought World.

-M. K. Gandhi criticizes this concept in his book Sarvodaya using the term The Science of Getting Rich.